thruthesky/easy_packages/easychat/README.md

       - If B accepts the invitation, B's uid will be moved from `invitedUsers` to `users` and normal chat continues.

-### Displaying no of chat inviation
+### Database for chat invitation

+- It uses `easy_setting_v2` package to save the `chatInvitationCount`.

-- `/users/<uid>/chatInvitationCount`: this field has the number of chat inivitation.
+- `/chat-settings/<uid>/chatInvitationCount`: this field has the number of chat inivitation.
 This field is open to anyone.
   - This value of user B is updated when
     - A invites B
     - B rejects